punchicar71-dev/pcn-system-2.0/README.md

 ```

 **Supabase connection issues:**
-- Verify your environment variables
+- Verify your environment variables in `.env.local`
 - Check if your Supabase project is active
 - Ensure RLS policies are configured correctly
+- Make sure you've run the database setup script

 **Slow data loading:**
 - Check your internet connection
-- Verify database indexes are created
+- Verify database indexes are created (they are in the setup script)
 - Consider implementing caching

+**Image upload failures:**
+- Check if the storage bucket `vehicle-images` exists
+- Verify storage policies allow uploads
+- Check file size limits (Supabase free tier has limits)
+- Ensure proper CORS settings in Supabase

+**Form validation errors:**
+- All required fields must be filled
+- VIN/Chassis number must be unique
+- Year values must be valid (1900-2100)
+- Check console for specific validation errors

 ## Contributing